EKarton/On-Transit-App/Backend/Data Ingestion Service/README.md

 # On Transit App - Data Ingestion Service

 ### Description
-This application is used to discover transit feeds, download, parse, and aggregate large GTFS data into a database.
-It utilizes Apache Spark to process the data efficiently.
-It also uses transitfeeds.com to discover transit feeds.
+This CLI tool is used to manage GTFS transit data for the On-Transit-App.
+Using [transitfeeds.com][https://transitfeeds.com/], the CLI tool discovers, downloads, and updates GTFS transit to a Mongo DB database.
+It also utilizes Apache Spark to process raw GTFS data efficiently.

 ### Table of Contents
-- Overview
 - Installation
 - Usage
 - Credits
 - License

-### Overview
-Below is a diagram of how data gets processed from the source to the data used in production.
-Data moves from the source to production in order from left to right in the diagram below.

 ### Installation
 Required Programs and Tools: